torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 doing DMA at the same time.  bttv + ide seems to cause this sometimes, if this is the case you likely see freezes only with video and hard disk access at the same time.
-Updating the IDE driver to get the latest and greatest workarounds for hardware bugs might fix these problems.
+Updating the IDE driver to get the latest and greatest workarounds for hardware s might fix these problems.

 other